 “If you are teaching a lesson plan or a unit plan, I want you to ask yourself, How is this learning helping my students to learn something about themselves, others?
 What skills am I teaching?
 Intellect, what new knowledge am I teaching about people, places, communities, and the world?
 Criticality, is my lesson plan or unit helping students to become woke to understand oppression, race, racism, sexism, ableism, classism, equity, power, representation, exploitation? … And joy, how am I elevating beauty in humanity?
 We need joy, you all, now more than ever.”

-The second day of the symposium drew more 300 attendees, including 200 high school students, to 15 presentations related to this year’s theme.
+The second day of the symposium drew more than 300 attendees, including 200 high school students, to 15 presentations related to this year’s theme.
 Presenters included Illinois State faculty and alumni and other educators from Illinois.

 Dr. Monica Noraian, an associate professor of history and director of the history-social sciences education program at Illinois State, was one of the symposium’s organizers.
 This year, she helped create a book club composed of teachers, students, and groups from community libraries who discussed Muhammad’s book.